Los Angeles Construction Litigation Attorney

 The Preliminary 20-Day Notice

-the project owner, a preliminary notice may be unnecessary.
-The use of
+project owner, a preliminary notice may be unnecessary.
+The use of the

-the preliminary notice is a business decision and must be weighed against
+preliminary notice is a business decision and must be weighed against

 the public relations consequences.